NullDesk/nullmailer/README.md

 ## Overview

-Email extensions for quickly integrating common mail scenarios into any .Net Core or .Net Full-Framework project.
+Email extensions for quickly integrating common mail scenarios into any .Net Core project.

 Easily configure your application for different email services at startup based on environment, deployment configuration, or custom detection of available mail providers.